tjungND/caoe-cerberus-query/README.md

 - Your Python code and version should be 3.8 or as late as possible.
 Don’t use Python 2.
 - For shell scripts, use Bash.
 - Time critical portions of code.

+:warning: Important Warning: This code is designed strictly for academic and research purposes.
+It has NOT undergone scrutiny by security professionals.
+No part of this code should be used in any real-world or production setting.